How to prevent hiking pain with good preparation?

 - Buy shoes/boots that are at a half to one full size larger than your regular shoe size.
 After several hours of hiking, feet will swell and need room to expand.

-- Use stretching exercises for problem areas such as hamstring, IT band, etc. to increase flexibility.
+- Use stretching exercises especially for problem areas such as hamstring, IT band, etc. to increase flexibility.

-– If needed, wear leg braces to stabilize knees and help reduce stress.
+- Wearing leg braces will help you stabilize the knees as well as to reduce stress.
 Neoprene braces can be purchased over the counter at any drug store.

-– Stay hydrated and eat carbohydrates and protein during and after the hike.
+- Hydration is definitely one of the most important parts of every hiking adventure.
+Stay hydrated, eat carbohydrates and protein during as well as after the hike.
 This can help minimize lactic acid build-up.

-– Use hiking pole to redistribute weight, help with balance and reduce stress on the knees.
+- Hiking pole will help you redistribute weight, so you’ll be able to balance and reduce stress on the knees too.

-– Learn the technique of heel-to-toe walking so as to make full contact with the heel to the ground.
+- Another important tip is to learn the technique of heel-to-toe walking so as to make full contact with the heel to the ground.

 - Try to control uphill and downhill progression so as not to bound, go too fast, or “pound” the trail.
 Slightly bend knees when descending.
 Make a conscious effort to keep weight centered with the knee tracking directly over the toe (no twisting in or out).
 An automatic response to descending a hill is to lean backward, rather than stay centered.
 This can result in injury, such as IT Band Friction Syndrome.

 - Ice painful or swollen joints and muscles immediately after a hike.
 If pain persists, continue at intervals for up to 48 hours.
-Icing will decrease inflammation, reduce swelling and numb pain.
+Besides, icing will decrease inflammation and reduce swelling and numbness.

 - Rest after the hike, but don’t become immobile.
 Walking or light exercise will keep blood flowing and increase recovery.

-- Gentle stretches will help stiff, tight muscles.
+- Gentle stretches will certainly help stiff, tight muscles.

-- Massage painful muscles with long, smooth movements.
+- Massage painful muscles with long and smooth movements.

-- If needed, use a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen, to reduce pain and inflammation.
+- If needed, use a non-steroidal anti-inflammatory drug (NSAID).
+Medicines such as ibuprofen will definitely help you reduce pain and inflammation.

 - Some hikers benefit from alternating ice packs and heat therapy.
-This should only be done after 48 hours and inflammation has subsided.
+However, this should only be done after 48 hours, and the inflammation has subsided.
 Applying heat immediately after a hike will increase swelling and prolong recovery time.

-Important: this information is not intended as a substitute for professional medical treatment or consultation.
-Always consult with your physician in the event of a serious injury.
-But for hiking destination, hiking guides and hiking ideas, look for our guided hikes in Switzerland.
+Important: It should be noted that previously mentioned tips are not intended as a substitute for professional medical treatment or consultation.
+Therefore, we advise you to always consult with your physician in the case of a serious injury.